axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-18-measure-what-matters-john-doerr-summary.md

 	* Stretch goals: raising one's game "by orders of magnitude".
 	* Stretch goals are a good way to prioritize a certain product needing a push.
 	* "10x" (stretch) goals require radical, not incremental innovation.
 They require thinking about the problem differently (× [The Design of Everyday Things]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^incremental-radical); × re-imagining the future state ([The Toyota Way]({% link 0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md %}#^future-state))).
 "If you want your car to get fifty miles per gallon, fine.
 You can retool your car a little bit.
 But if I tell you it has to run on a gallon of gas for five hundred miles, you have to start over."
-	* **By going for very ambitious goals, a failure still means an amazing result.** "If you set a crazy, ambitious goal and miss it, you'll still achieve something remarkable."
+	* **Aiming for the stars & reaching the moon: By going for very ambitious goals, a failure still means an amazing result.** "If you set a crazy, ambitious goal and miss it, you'll still achieve something remarkable."
 "When you aim for the stars, you may come up short but still reach the moon."
 	* "Picture Everest, then describe how difficult the climb is.
 Then describe how we're going to reach the summit."
 	* Put very ambitious goals in perspective, in context, to make it seem less crazy (e.g. by changing the reference point: +500% vs 50% of competitor's performance).
 * **Chunking makes ambitious goals doable.** "By chunking a problem, quarter by quarter, moonshots become more doable."